arwayush/100Xdevs/class4/HTTP&Express.md

 3. 500 :- Something went wrong / if something goes wrong with the server
 4. 411 :- inputs were incorrect,
 5. 403 :- You are not allowed, not have the access

+V8 Engine (C++), added few things on the top of NodeJs What Nodejs can be used for ??
+Ans: 1.
+CLIs 2. http server 3. video player 4.
+Games

+HTTP Server -> exposes your algorithems to the world, it lets people request for and use your logic

+1. Express
+2. NextJs